ga-dc/wdi5/w09/d03_capybara_acceptance_tests/notes.md

 *Feature specs* high-level tests meant to exercise slices of functionality through an application.

-*Quality Assurance* the team that "assures quality."
-Or attempts to ascertain through testing the product.

 *Capybara* An Acceptance test framework for web applications

 *DOM* The Document Object Model.
 A way of representing objects in HTML.